 The outlook for SEO in 2016 is bright.
 The most important step you can take in 2016 is to ensure that your focus is on your customer.
 Consistently providing highly useful content that improves a customer’s experience with your brand is your single best step to maintaining success in 2016 and beyond.

 I’ll leave you with a great thought from David Amerland (@DavidAmerland), “It’s taken us the best part of two decades in a new century to understand the value of what we already knew from centuries of accumulated practical knowledge of offline behavior namely that to sell something you have to [have] someone who wants it you also need to make them feel good about themselves in the process and convince them you’re a trustworthy source to buy it from.”

-Kevin’s focus at Liquid is search engine marketing & analytics.
-As a Digital Marketing Strategist, he works to optimize the content, user experience and technical elements of our clients’ digital marketing efforts with the goal of increasing customer engagement.
-With more than a decade of experience, Kevin offers the critical insight needed to develop effective digital marketing plans.
+Kevin served as a Digital Marketing Strategist at Liquid Interactive.
+Kevin worked to optimize the content, user experience and technical elements of our clients’ digital marketing efforts with the goal of increasing customer engagement.